GeoMOER/moer-base-python/docs/units/_unit02/unit02-07_convert.md

   caption: "Photo by [Franki Chamaki](https://unsplash.com/@franki?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) [from unsplash](https://unsplash.com/s/photos/data?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)"
 ---
 <!--more-->

-> “Errors using inadequate data are much less than those using no data at all.” – Charles Babbage

 ---

 In Python, data types are automatically assigned to variables.
 You can check the type of any value using the `type()` function.
 If needed, you can also convert a value to a different data type using functions like `int()`, `float()`, `str()`, and `bool()`.